zeroluck/docs/sources/faq/troubleshooting.md

   it will need even more time.

 ## Log Monitoring
 - Monitor logs with `tail -F`, while repeatedly triggering the issue, and provide any suspicious entries that can be relevant to the case:
+  - `/opt/tomcat/logs/wrapper.log`
+  - `/opt/tomcat/logs/oxauth.log`
+  - `/opt/tomcat/logs/oxtrust.log`
-`/opt/tomcat/logs/wrapper.log`, `/opt/tomcat/logs/oxauth.log`, `/opt/tomcat/logs/oxtrust.log`, `/opt/tomcat/logs/oxtrust-cache-refresh.log`
+  - `/opt/tomcat/logs/oxtrust-cache-refresh.log`

-Contents of snapshot directory (for instances running Cache Refresh), Apache logs (keep in mind that Gluu usually defines it's own Apache log), etc.
+Contents of the snapshot directory (for instances running Cache Refresh), Apache logs (keep in mind that Gluu usually defines it's own Apache log), etc.

-Stop service, remove/rename wrapper.log and restart the application, then check the recreated wrapper.log (if something fails to start, records telling that may appear in this log)
+Stop the service, remove/rename `wrapper.log` and restart the application, then check the recreated file `wrapper.log` (if something fails to start, records telling that may appear in this log).

 ## Forgot the admin password!